Mayo county ladies' football team: League

 For the 2022 Ladies' National Football League season, Mayo were put into Division 1A alongside Donegal, Galway and Westmeath.
-Mayo faced Westmeath at the NUI Galway Connacht GAA Air Dome in Bekan on the 12th of February at 7pm.
+Mayo faced Westmeath at the NUI Galway Connacht GAA Air Dome in Bekan on 12 February at 7 pm.
 Mayo started the game well with a goal by Maria Reilly in the 1st minute, but Westmeath quickly responded with a point and converted penalty.
 The game was frantic for the first 15 minutes with both sides getting scores, but over time Mayo slowly began to build up a lead.
-Goals for Shauna Howley, Sinead Cafferky, another for Maria Reilly and points from several players led to Mayo having a commanding lead at half-time, a score line of 4-11 to 1-05.
+Goals for Shauna Howley, Sinead Cafferky, another for Maria Reilly and points from several players led to Mayo having a commanding lead at half-time, a score line of 4–11 to 1–05.
 In the second half, Mayo pulled farther ahead with goals from Laura Moran, Sinead Walsh, and Ava Keane.
 Mayo's substitutes had a big impact, and 11 different scorers got on the board throughout the game.
-Though Westmeath had some positive spells in the second half, Mayo continued to score and ran away with the game, a final score line of 7-22 to 1-12.
-Mayo next faced Galway away on the 27th of February in Tuam Stadium.
+Though Westmeath had some positive spells in the second half, Mayo continued to score and ran away with the game, a final score line of 7–22 to 1–12.
+Mayo next faced Galway away on 27 February in Tuam Stadium.
 The game started at pace, with a goal a piece in the first 6 minutes.
 Mayo had the wind advantage in the first half and they used it effectively.
-Mayo's counterattack was swift, and 3 goals from Sinead Walsh, Ciara Whyte, and Lisa Cafferky led to a commanding 3-3 to 1-03 score line at half time.
+Mayo's counterattack was swift, and 3 goals from Sinead Walsh, Ciara Whyte, and Lisa Cafferky led to a commanding 3–3 to 1–03 score line at half time.
 In the second half Mayo continued the pressure, with Sinead Cafferky scoring a goal within the first 2 minutes, and Lisa Cafferky and Sinead Walsh scoring soon after.
-With the wind in their favour, Galway mounted somewhat of a comeback, scoring a penalty and several points, but with excellent defending Mayo ran out the game comfortable winners, a final score line of 6-06 to 2-08, booking their place in the semi-final of the division 1 league.
-In round 3, Mayo faced Donegal at Connacht Centre of Excellence in Bekan on the 6th of March.
+With the wind in their favour, Galway mounted somewhat of a comeback, scoring a penalty and several points, but with excellent defending Mayo ran out the game comfortable winners, a final score line of 6–06 to 2–08, booking their place in the semi-final of the division 1 league.
+In round 3, Mayo faced Donegal at Connacht Centre of Excellence in Bekan on 6 March.
 The game started slow with both sides scoring a point a piece in the first 10 minutes.
 Just after the first water break Sinead Walsh got the first of the game, and Mayo chipped away points after the defenders won some well fought turnovers.
-A turnover led to Mayo's second goal by Shauna Howley, but Donegal mounted a comeback late in the first half, scoring 1-1.
-This led to a halftime score line of 2-04 to 1-02.
+A turnover led to Mayo's second goal by Shauna Howley, but Donegal mounted a comeback late in the first half, scoring 1–1.
+This led to a halftime score line of 2–04 to 1–02.
 In the second half Donegal started better, scoring the first 3 points, and Mayo failed to score until the 40th minute.
 Playing into the wind and with the blinding sun, Mayo struggled to get scores, and by the last water break the lead was down to 2 points.
-Mayo got back into scoring form in the last 15 minutes however, and points from Howley and Aoife Geraghty allowed Mayo to hold on as eventual winners, a final score line of 2-04 to 1-02.
+Mayo got back into scoring form in the last 15 minutes however, and points from Howley and Aoife Geraghty allowed Mayo to hold on as eventual winners, a final score line of 2–04 to 1–02.
 This win put Mayo top of division 1A (3W, 0D, 0L) and into the league semi-finals to face the runner-up of division 1B, Meath.